alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // `Map` is pseudocode here, following Part 1.
 ```

 In Part 1, `List.Map` visits each element now and builds a new list.
-Because `CalculateLineTotal` is pure, that execution policy does not change what each input means.
-The same inputs still determine the same result, discarding the resulting list leaves nothing else changed, and replacing `CalculateLineTotal(quantity, 19.99m, 0.13m)` with its resulting `decimal` does not change the program's meaning.
+Because `CalculateLineTotal` is pure, that changes work, not meaning: the same inputs still determine the same result, and replacing `CalculateLineTotal(quantity, 19.99m, 0.13m)` with its resulting `decimal` does not change the program.

 Now consider an effectful price lookup: